samdoeswork/moddable-website/src/content/blog/building-login-as-client.md

 1. `useAppContext` is a hook provided by moddable.
 This gives whatever context is important from the embedding platform.
 In the (unofficial) HoneyComb implementation this is a rows array with whatever data is shown in the main panel.

-    this is **synchronized**: as the user navigates this mod will be updated with the new data without reloading.
+    This is **synchronized**: as the user navigates this mod will be updated with the new data without reloading.

 2. The `loginAsClient` handler is custom.
 It passes special superadmin key and receives back a token impersonating a specific user.
 This function then opens the client to that specific account & instance.

+### Note on security
+Pay attention to security!
+Endpoints like this should only *downgrade* permissions, not *upgrade* or *transfer* between accounts.
+In this example we swap a global admin token for a lower priviledge user.
+You should think about audit trails too.

 ## The End Result: